|

 When this is smooth add another 3/4 cup milk to it and slowly add to broth to thicken the gravy.
 Add 2 cut-up boiled eggs, salt and pepper.

-The night before,(about 9 P.M.) put in the crock pot 3 cups of washed dried pinto beans.
+Put in the crockpot 3 cups of washed dried pinto beans.
 (If desired, use 2 and 1/4 cups of pinto beans and a mixture of 3/4 cup of other kinds of dried beans, lentils, and barley.)
 Add 8 cups water, 1/2 teaspoon soda and 1/2 inch piece of ginger(optional).
-Cook on low heat all night.
+Cook on low heat until beans are tender.
+(Some crockpots cook faster than others.
+I got a new one and it cooks a lot faster than my old one.)

 2 slices of bacon (optional, if you are on a low fat diet)